Cigna abandons pursuit of Humana, plans $10 billion share buyback -sources | Headlines

 Cigna abandons pursuit of Humana, plans $10 billion share buyback -sources

-Both companies did not immediately respond to a Reuters request for comment on the deal talks, which was earlier reported by the Wall Street Journal.
+Humana declined to comment, while Cigna did not respond to a Reuters request for comment on the deal talks, which was earlier reported by the Wall Street Journal.
 CONSOLIDATION CHALLENGES A merger would have given the combined company more scale to rival bigger U.S. health insurance players UnitedHealth Group and CVS Health.
 Cigna and Humana, which have market values of $77 billion and $59 billion, respectively, currently have business overlap, concentrated in Medicare plans for older Americans.

 U.S. health insurer Cigna has ended its attempt to negotiate an acquisition of rival Humana after the pair failed to agree on price, two sources familiar with the situation said on Sunday, as the company announced plans to buy back $10 billion worth of shares.
 A Cigna-Humana combination would have created a company with a value exceeding $140 billion, based on their market values, but was certain to attract fierce antitrust scrutiny.
 The discussions came six years after regulators blocked mega-deals that would have consolidated the U.S. health insurance sector.